Shannon Kopp, MFA

 Shannon Kopp, an Eating Disorder Recovery Center National Recovery Advocate, is the best-selling author of Pound for Pound: A Story of One Woman’s Recovery and the Shelter Dogs Who Loved Her Back to Life (HarperCollins).

-Shannon holds an MFA in Nonfiction Writing from Pacific University, and has written for CNN, Maria Shriver, The Huffington Post, Good Housekeeping, BarkPost and more.
+Shannon holds an MFA in Nonfiction Writing from Pacific University, and has written for CNN, Maria Shriver, The Huffington Post, Good Housekeeping, BarkPost and Salon.
 Her story has been featured in PEOPLE, NPR, CNN Turning Points with Dr. Sanjay Gupta, Women’s Health, and Psychology Today.
-Shannon is the founder of SoulPaws Recovery Project, a 501(C)(3) nonprofit offering free animal-asissted therapy to people impacted by eating disorders.
-She lives in Seattle, Washington with her husband, son, and wildly adorable rescue dog, Bella.
+Shannon is the founder of SoulPaws Recovery Project, a 501(C)(3) nonprofit offering free Animal-Assisted Therapy to people impacted by eating disorders.
+She lives in Los Angeles with her husband, son, and wildly adorable rescue dog, Bella.